 - Software glitches or system bugs: Minor iOS issues can interrupt the update process.

-How to Fix iOS 18/26 Stuck on Update Requested?
+How to Fix iOS 27 Stuck on Update Requested?

-If your iPhone stuck at update requested while trying to install iOS 18/26, don't panic.
+If your iPhone stuck at update requested while trying to install iOS 27, don't panic.
 Before diving into advanced solutions, start with these three basic checks to rule out the most common causes.

 1 Ensure Enough Battery

+Keep the iPhone charged or connected to power.
+Apple may pause update preparation when battery is low.
 Make sure your iPhone is charged to at least 50% before you can continue to update the iOS system.

 2 Check Wi-Fi Status